22 April 2025

 • actual CCs are greater than the annual CC cap

-• TSB is less than $500,000 at 30 June of prior financial year (ie 30 June 2023 for contributions made in the 2023-24 year), and
+• TSB is less than $500,000 at 30 June of prior financial year (ie 30 June 2024 for contributions made in the 2024-25 year), and

 • they have unused CC cap available from any or all of prior 5 financial years.

-small business CGT concession cap: $1,705,000 (lifetime limit).
+• small business CGT concession cap: $1,780,000 (lifetime limit).

 Tips

-• Check whether the client has any unused CC cap amounts they can use in the current year
+• Check whether the client has any unused CC cap amounts they can use in the current year.

 In many cases, it will make sense for a client to use these amounts, but not always.

 A client who has an unusual boost in their assessable income (for example due to a net capital gain) may benefit from using their carry-forward CC cap to take advantage of tax concessions.
 However, if their additional CCs will be subject to Division 293 tax (due to the income boost) when this wouldn’t ordinarily be the case, then they may be better off waiting until the following income year.
-Of course, other factors need to be considered too, including whether the client’s TSB will likely remain within the $500,000 threshold to be eligible to make use of the carry-forward cap.
+Of course, other factors need to be considered too, including whether the client’s TSB will likely remain below the $500,000 threshold to be eligible to make use of the carry-forward cap.

 • Check the timing of your clients’ contributions.

 • Check the super fund’s cut off dates to ensure contributions are received in the intended year.
-Cut off dates for Macquarie products can be found here
+Cut off dates for Macquarie products can be found here.

-• Contributions received by a super fund after 30 June 2024 will generally count towards the contributions cap in the 2024-25 financial year, even if they relate to 2023-24.
+• Contributions received by a super fund after 30 June 2025 will generally count towards the contributions cap in the 2025-26 financial year, even if they relate to 2024-25.
 This may impact the client’s contributions caps for next financial year.

 • A non-concessional contribution can only be accepted up until the 28th day after the month the individual turns 75.